top of page

 22 Jan 1552 - Execution of EDWARD SEYMOUR at Tower Hill; ownership of 'palace' (which is still not complete) passed back to the Crown.

-Dec 1552-Jul 1553 - ROBERT DUDLEY appointed 'Official Keeper' of Somerset House; known to reside here until arrest in Jul 1553.
+Dec 1552-Jul 1553 - ROBERT DUDLEY appointed 'Official Keeper' of Somerset Place; known to reside here until arrest in Jul 1553.
 Wife AMY ROBSART also resided here.

-1553-1558 - Princess Elizabeth (as 'Lady Elizabeth') moves into Somerset Place; resides here during reign of half-sister Mary I until she ascends the throne.
+1553-1558 - Princess Elizabeth (as 'Lady Elizabeth') moves into Somerset Place; resides here during reign of half-sister MARY I until she ascends the throne as ELIZABETH I.

 18 Aug 1604 - 'The Treaty of London', ending the 19 year Anglo-Spanish war, is negotiated and signed at Somerset Place - now known as 'Denmark House' in honour of Queen Anne of Denmark.
-CHARLES BLOUNT, Earl of Devonshire part of English delegation and present at signing of treaty, and portrayed in famous portrait 'The Somerset House Conference'.
+Charles Blount, Earl of Devonshire (PENELOPE DEVEREUX's long-time lover and later husband) part of English delegation and present at signing of treaty, and portrayed in famous portrait 'The Somerset House Conference'.

 1775 - 'Old' Somerset House is demolished; building is started on replacement, which is deemed complete in 1801.